EficodeDemoOrg/copilot-prompt-library/README.md

   * **🧑‍🔬 The Researcher:** The information gatherer.
 Its job is to explore the codebase, search external documentation, and synthesize all relevant information into a foundational `RESEARCH.md` document.
   * **📝 The Planner:** The strategist.
 It takes the curated research and, through a collaborative process with the user, breaks it down into a high-level `PLAN.md` and a series of discrete, actionable tasks.
   * **🛠️ The Implementer:** The executor.
 A "worker bee" that takes a single task file and executes the instructions precisely as written, without deviation.
+  * **🧑‍🏫 The Instructor:** The meta-agent.
+Its purpose is to help you create new behavioral rules for the other agents, formalizing them into `.instructions.md` files.

 -----